rebelot/heirline.nvim/cookbook.md

   - Type: `function(self) -> any`
   - Description: This function controls whether the component should be evaluated or not.
 It is the first function to be executed at evaluation time.
-The truth of the return value is tested, so any value besides `nil` and `false` will evaluate to true.
+The _truthy_ of the return value is tested, so any value besides `nil` and `false` will evaluate to `true`.
 Of course, this will affect all of the component's progeny.
 - `{...}`:
   - Type: `list`